CoderSerg/CoderSerg/README.md

 - 👋 Hi, I’m @CoderSerg
 - 👀 I’m interested in Lua and Batch files
 - 😄 Pronouns: him, his, serg
-- ⚡ Fun fact: I started coding 1 year ago!
+- ⚡ Fun fact: I started coding 1 year ago
+- 💻 I use a mac for all my coding